adroslice/sdv-fishbot/README.md

 ### Here's how it works:
 1. Decide to prioritize the fish or the treasure based on two configurable capture progress thresholds
 2. Determine a Target Position:
-   - If it's currently prioritizing treasure:
+  - [E] Go for both if fish and treasure fit within a configurable percentage of the fishing bar
-     - [E] Go for both it and the fish if they fit within a configurable percentage of the fishing bar
+  - Go for treasure if prioritized
   - Otherwise, target the fish with the following adjustments:
     - [E] A configurable number of frames of continued linear movement of the fish predicted (But never overshooting the fishs own internal target position)
     - [E] A bias towards the center of the track because further down a fish is more likely to move up, with a configurable padding to keep the fish well within the fishing bar's target area
 3. Apply these rules in sequence:
    - If the *fishing bar is exceeding a configurable maximum velocity*, **brake**
    - If the *target is already inside the bar*, and it is *going faster than a target velocity* that scales down depending on how close it is (using a parabolic function), **brake**